3manuek/3manuek.github.io/_posts/2017-03-09-FDW-overhead.markdown

 due the permissions check. `RO.FDW_ext_ro` adds the options shown at [Snippet 2] to each FDW table.

+With 1 connection for RO:

 ![RO TPS][4]
 <figcaption class="caption">[Fig. 1] RO TPS throughput with/without updatable option.</figcaption>

+With 5 connections for RO connections over all the tests:

+![RO TPS][5]
+<figcaption class="caption">[Fig. 2] RO TPS throughput (5 connections) with/without updatable option.</figcaption>

+> Note
+>
+> Looks like FDW have a roof in terms of performance for concurrent sessions.
+This
+> probably need a more intensive benchmark which could be analyzed in a second part of this
+> post.

 ## Latency inspection